-Although students are allowed to miss up to 1/3 of online and 1/3 of on campus coursework per course, absences can severely compromise the learning experience and retention of information in a distance-learning environment.
+Although students in the hybrid programs are allowed to miss up to 1/3 of online and 1/3 of on campus coursework per course, absences can severely compromise the learning experience and retention of information in a distance-learning environment.
 For this reason, Pacifica strongly discourages students from missing any on-campus class sessions or assigned online activities.
 Excessive absences may result in academic probation or disqualification (see section on Academic Standing).